18 common risks of online shopping and how to protect yourself

 You received a link in a text message

-If you receive a random text message asking you to click on a link that advertises some kind of amazing discount or offers to cancel a certain service, this is most likely a hoax.
-Such links are a way to make you give out personal information.
+If you get a random text message asking you to click on a link that advertises some awesome discount or offers to cancel a certain service, it's most likely cheating.
+Such links are a way to get you to give out personal information.

-“Scam professionals use text messages that encourage you to click on links or provide personal information in response to a text message from an addressee that seems to be a reliable source,” said Stephen Jay Weisman, author of Identity Theft Alert.
-“They will use and other strategies. "
+“Scam professionals use text messages that prompt you to click on links or provide personal information in response to a text message from a recipient who appears to be a trusted source,” said Stephen J. Jay Weissman, author of Identity Theft Alert. and other strategies ”.